aspose-slides/Aspose.Slides-API-References/english/androidjava/com.aspose.slides/itiming/_index.md

 ```

 This attribute specifies if the effect will repeat until the end of the slide.
-Read/write  boolean .
+Read/write boolean.

 --------------------